The Sheep Fiends are simply the best group of musicians that I know.

 with this entertaining bunch.
 I would describe The Sheep Fiends as an

-attempt to recalibrate a balance and demonstrating a more social approach to
+attempt to recalibrate a balance and a demonstration of a more immediate

-music.
-The Sheep Fiends, like Jackson Pollock or Neil Cassidy, bring a
+social approach to music.
+The Sheep Fiends, like Jackson Pollock or Neil

-sense of the immediate, transient and spontaneous subconscious into a
+Cassidy, bring a sense of the immediate, transient and spontaneous

-The Sheep Fiends project started just a few years before the internet, let
+The Sheep Fiends project began just a few years before the internet, let

 alone YouTube, became a thing.
 We live amongst the first generations where